 A cross-order trace cut is determined at the image X center.
 This profile is smoothed (radius=5pix) and normalized to its maximum.
 Then the average master flat size is determined.
-To this value is subtracted the value save_flat_size.
+To this value is subtracted the value save\flat\size.
 This value is critical to the final accuracy.
-We set this parameter to -2 (thus we actually slightly increase the size of the flat as computed on the frame).
-The user may use also values in the range [-3,+1] in case of not satysfying quality.
+When the parameter has its default value, "-1", the recipe sets internally a value -2 for 580 and 860 settings (thus we actually slightly increase the size of the flat as computed on the frame) and 0 for 520 setting.
+The user may set different values, in the range [-3,+1] in case of not satysfying quality, in which case the recipe will use the value set by the user.
 The value of HALFWIDTH is equal to half of the computed flat width.
 Then is determined the flat offset with respect to ther order table trace.
 To obtain this value we build a synthetic flat frame of flat size equal to the one previously computed and centered on the order trace.
 Then cross correlating the synthetic frame and each slit flat frame we determine the corresponding shift to the order trace and store it in the YSHIFT keyword.